giyu51/wake-word-detection/README.md

 - 🔊 [Soundfile](https://pysoundfile.readthedocs.io/en/latest/): A Python library for reading and writing sound files.
 - 🎮 [Pygame](https://www.pygame.org/): A set of Python modules designed for writing video games.
 - 🎤 [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/): Python bindings for PortAudio, used for audio input and output.
-- 🖼️ [Matplotlib](https://matplotlib.org/): A plotting library for creating visualizations from data.

 These libraries provide the necessary tools for building, training, and evaluating the model, as well as handling audio input and output, and visualizing the results.